 Check the axle bearings for loss of bearing pre-load.
 If necessary, adjust the bearings for zero end play.

-3.5 Axle Seal:
+3.7 Axle Seal:

 Inspect axle seal area.
 Clean area of debris build up and visually check for seal damage, replace as required.
+(NOTE: For track loaders this will be done at 300 hours).

 4 Controls and Safety Equipment